jr0cket/heroku-java-workshop-content/heroku-overview/heroku-status.md

   Production refers to applications with 2 or more dynos or applications running on PX dynos (and any related infrastructure).

-> TODO: are PX dynos still called PX or are they now called XL ?

 Development refers to everything else (e.g. Deployment processes, Git servers, API calls, toolbelt command, one off processes, etc.).

-## Keeping upto date with an incident
+## Keeping upto date with Heroku Status

 You can sign up for alerts on the status website via Email, SMS or RSS.
+You can subscribe to just production notifications or all notifications.

 ![Heroku Status Notifications](../images/heroku-status-notifications-subscribe.png)